Serena Williams: A quiz about the 23-time Grand Slam champ - NewsBreak

 Serena Williams: A quiz about the 23-time Grand Slam champ

-How well do you know the tennis career of 23-time Grand Slam singles champion Serena Williams , who has indicated this will be her final U.S. Open — and perhaps the final tournament of her career?
+NEW YORK (AP) — How well do you know the tennis career of 23-time Grand Slam singles champion Serena Williams, who has indicated this will be her final U.S. Open — and perhaps the final tournament of her career?
 Play begins at Flushing Meadows in New York on Monday.
 Give this AP quiz about the 40-year-old American a try:

 1st Round: Where was Williams born?
 (Bonus: In which city?)